1. Home

 <br/>

-Yes, you must indicate the <br/> which in HTML are line breaks.
+Yes, you need to specify the <br/> tags, which in HTML are line breaks.
 The "message" field is in HTML.

-Remember to save and activate your "Flow" by clicking on the button at the top right "Activate workflow"
+Remember to save and activate your "Flow" by clicking the "Activate Workflow" button in the top right corner.

 You now have an active flow!
-You can place a test order and cancel it to see if the email is successfully sent.
-It should take just a few seconds between canceling the order and receiving the email.
+You can place a test order and cancel it to see if the email is sent to you.
+It should only take a few seconds between canceling the order and receiving the email.

-From there, you can continue exploring Shopify Flow or call on our experts to go much further and automate your e-commerce site!
+From here, you can continue to explore Shopify Flow or call on our experts to go much further and automate your e-commerce site!

 Auteur